AysCeren/phone-book-app-spring-boot/README.md

 - [ ] Even the representation of the db is not complex, the project reaches its target by combining many features.

-## Important Logics I want to Mention
+## Important Logics I Want to Mention
 ### 1. Map Struct
 In general term,  *a mapper is a function or a class responsible for converting an object of one type into an object of another type*.
 In this project we used mapper classes to convert RequestDTO to Entity and vice-versa.
 The reason for that is describing the entity -object that will be stored in the db- in a certain way.